rukai/stegNote/readme.md

 ### Unix

-Run the following in the project directory.
+Run the 'compileAndPackage.sh' script in the project directory.

-    ./compile.sh
-    ./package.sh

 ### Windows